isomerpages/govtech-stp/_dcev-lane/travel-health-control-measures.md

 	</ol>
 	</li>
 	</ol>
 	<i><p style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">*With effect from 0001 hours, 6 July 2021 (Singapore time), travellers with travel history in the past consecutive 21 days from Indonesia and entering Singapore, will be required to take a COVID-19 Antigen Rapid Test (ART), in addition to a COVID-19 PCR test, on arrival at Changi Airport or Tanah Merah Ferry Terminal.
-The charges for the additional COVID-19 ART will be waived by the Government of Singapore from 6 to 12 July 2021.
+The charge for the additional COVID-19 ART will be waived by the Government of Singapore from 6 to 12 July 2021.
 Travellers will be required to pay for their COVID-19 ART from 0001 hours, 13 July 2021 (Singapore time).</p></i>
 </td>
 </tr>
 <tr>